What is a Scissor Lift?

 Undoubtedly, scissor lifts offer significant benefits, but they also operate in dangerous conditions.
-Anytime employees and workers complete tasks off the ground, danger is front and center.
+Anytime employees and workers complete tasks off of the ground, danger is front and center.
 As a result, OSHA provides operators with the common scissor lift safety guidelines.

 “Employers need to assess the worksite to identify all possible hazards in order to select the appropriate equipment for the task.
 Employers who use scissor lifts need to evaluate and implement effective controls that address fall protection, stabilization and positioning.
 Only trained workers should be allowed to use scissor lifts, and employers should make sure that those workers show that they can use a scissor lift properly.
 Safe scissor lift use includes properly maintaining the equipment, following the manufacturer’s instructions, providing workers training and needed personal protective equipment (PPE), and implementing safe work practices.”

 - Fall Protection - scissor lifts must install guardrails that prevent workers from falling.